-Gone are the times when people thought college was the only true path to success.
-I lived in that era when my parents worried if I told them that I would choose trade school over college.
+Gone are thought college was the only true path to success.
+I lived in that era when my parents worried I would choose trade school over college.
 Traditional college enrolment rates in the US have risen in this decade.
 The vocational schools have double the percentage growth compared to the college enrolment rate.
 However, in 2020, the outlook of the higher education industry will change, and people will opt for trade school over college.

 The COVID-19 and the lockdown situation have triggered a panic button, and Students are more worried about the change such a situation can bring about.
 With universities shutting down or going towards an online learning mode, parents and students think about whether it’s worth spending so much in a college with no specialized training and hands-on experience.

 The situation was almost the same before the pandemic as well – most jobs require specialized training in technology that college programs are usually too broad to address, forcing students to take vocational education programs even after completing a degree.

 At the same time, a trade skill can be acquired in less than six months with a fraction of that cost.
-Very minimal difference in the median salary of a vocational school vs. college – According National Center for Educational Statistics, trade school jobs have a median annual salary of $35,720.
+Very minimal difference in the median salary of a vocational school vs. college – According National Center for Educational Statistics, trade school jobs has a median annual salary of $35,720.
 In contrast, the salary for a 4-year bachelor’s degree holder is roughly $46,000, and this doesn’t factor in long-term earnings growth.

-And with 2020, the poor economic condition makes the decision of choosing a little easier.
-The Job prospects for new graduates are not as bright as they had expected.
-With the unemployment rate jumping to 11.1%, although dropping down (BLS), the graduates will have limited job opportunities, and industries would like to hire readier students for the job.
+In 2020, the poor economic condition will make it easier to choose.
+The job prospects for new graduates are not as bright as expected.
+The unemployment rate is jumping to 11.1%, and industries want to hire readier students.
 So answer the question of why trade schools are better than college?